datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

   .show()
 ```

-- ROW_NUMBER in SQL :  pyspark.sql.functions.row_number
+- ROW_NUMBER in SQL :  pyspark.sql.functions.row_number {{1}}
-- The inside of the OVER clause : pyspark.sql.Window
+- The inside of the OVER clause : pyspark.sql.Window {{2}}
-- PARTITION BY : partitionBy
+- PARTITION BY : partitionBy {{3}}
-- ORDER BY : orderBy
+- ORDER BY : orderBy {{4}}

 `@script`
+Here’s the same result using dot notation.
+There is typically a dot notation equivalent of every sql clause including window functions. {{1}} the row_number sql clause has an equivalent dot notation sql function. {{2}} the inside of an OVER clause is handled by a Window object. {{3}} a Window object provides methods for it to be partitioned {{4}} and ordered.
+Some people prefer the SQL version, other people prefer the dot notation.

 ---